Repositorios-de-Estudio/ingles-kings-college-london/README.md

 I also walk {4.
 Past} the florist and look {5. through} the windows at the beautiful flowers.
 The post office is {6. between} the florist and the greengrocers.
 There is also a bridge near my house, so I walk over it to cross the road to the sea.
 It is a nice place to live.

+## Ejercicios de la forma 3 sobre el mapa

+- P: What are the directions to go from the train station to Al Thawra Street?
+- R: To go from the train station to Al Thawra Street, you must:
+	- Exit the train station and then turn {1 right} onto Al Qanawat Lane.
+	- Walk {2 past} the shoe shop and the {3 Sports} shop.
+	- Turn {4 left} onto Al Baridi {5 straight} and continue {6 road} until you see the {7 Pond}.

+Otro \

+	- Walk {8 across} the road to reach Wahren Avenue, then turn right onto Al Thawra Street.
+- P:  What are the directions to go from the train statio to Al Thawra Street?
+- R: To go from the train station to Al Thawra Street, you must:
+	- Exit the train station and then turn {1. right} onto Al Qanawat Lane.
+	- Walk {2. past} the shoe shop and the {3.
+Sports} shop.
+	- Turn {4. left} onto Al Baridi {5. road} and continue {6. straight} until you see the {7.
+Pond}.
+	- Walk {8. across} the road to reach Wahren Avenue, then turn right onto Al Thawra Street.

+### Ejercicio 3
+My house is not too far from here.
+I live in Hamra.
+It is an area of Beirut.
+The local school is {1. round} the corner from my house.
+When I walk home {2. from} work, I usually stop on Bliss Street so I can walk {3. throught} the university.
+It is a beautiful place, there is a small pond in the park.
+I also walk {4. past} the florist and look {5. throught} the windows at the beautiful flowers.
+The post office is {6. between} the florist and the greengrocers.
+There is also a bridge near my house, so I walk over it to cross the road to the sea.
+It is a nice place to live.

 ***

 # NOTAS